jsailo/notes/docs/rebased-and-soapbox-tutorials/maintaining-rebased/06-exporting-db-configuration.md

 A file is exported to the `config/prod.exported_from_db.secret.exs` path on your server.
 This is your database configuration file.
 Use a program like Notepad ++ to open the file.

 :::caution

-If you plan to share the database configuration file in public, such as online forums or chat rooms, REMOVE ALL the keys, such as AWS Secret access keys, Key IDs etc
+If you plan to share the database configuration file in a public forum or chat rooms, REMOVE ALL the keys, such as AWS Secret access keys, Key IDs etc
 :::